NCBI-Hackathons/Semantic-search-log-analysis-pipeline/README.md

 ![Contact Dan for assistance](searchLogAnalysisPipeline.png "Workflow")

 ## Future Directions

-1. Collapse SPECIALIST LEXICON into a dictionary to be ingested by Hunspell to create better spellchecking to match with search terms
+1. Collapse SPECIALIST LEXICON into a dictionary to be ingested by Hunspell to create better spellchecking to match with search terms.
-2. Cluster by text body instead of headings. (tf-idf)
+2. For matching that won't be in UMLS, spider whole website, clustering by text body instead of only the title/metadatheadings. (tf-idf)
 3. Other NLP Toolset Integrations:
   + Google's search algorithm has a very good suggestion system backed by billions of search queries to correct for misspellings - using an available API could be worth looking into instead of reinventing the wheel.
   + Stanford has a toolset for named entity extraction, that could be used on web site pages
 4. R&D whether to start pulling down relationships to assist with queries such as yoga nutrition. https://www.nlm.nih.gov/research/umls/META3_current_relations.html
 5. R&D switching to beautifulsoup and use tf-idf vectorize; create a word bank for each topic.
-6. Scrub the logs - change col headings, search for ###-####, search for \@
-7. Post draft of business plan document for NLM management
 8. Consider capturing IDs for preferred terms for later use?
 So people can use the wikidata, sparql, etc. connections?